LeonMskRu/arti_1-4-4_20250614/doc/dev/dircache-storage.md

 END TRANSACTION;
 ```

+### Insertion of a new consensus

+This one explains how we insert a new consensus into the dircache.
+It works similarly for `consensus-md`.

+1. Download the consensus from an authority
+2. Parse and validate it accordingly to the specification
+3. Figure out the missing router descriptors and extra-info documents
+4. Download the missing router descriptors and extra-info documents from
+   directory authorities in an asynchronous task that modifies the database
+   as it goes along.
+5. Compute consensus diffs
+6. Compute compressions
+7. Insert everything in one transaction into the database and update the
+   `last_seen` fields.

 ## Cleaning the cache

 Right now, there are two proposals for cleaning the cache:

 1. Utilize `Drop` traits
 * A wrapper around the end of each HTTP callback which checks the `Arc`'s
 	  reference count and deletes it in the case that it is currently no longer
 	  used by any other active HTTP request.
-2. Have an asynchronous task
-	* An asynchronous task that periodically removes all `Arc`'s in the hash
-	  map whose reference count implies that it is no longer in active use.
+	  The wrapper must contain a clone of the `Arc<RwLock<HashMap<..>>>`.
+	  This is the approach presented in the text above.
+2. Put `Weak` in the hash map.
+Clean up dangling entries later.
+    * Using `Weak` in the map means data is discarded as soon as it's no
+          longer being served, but leaves dangling entries in the `HashMap`.
+	* Periodically scan the `HashMap` for dangling `Weak`s.
+This could
+	  be done with an asynchronous task, or after database garbage collection..

 ## HTTP backend